Professor Toni Jensen

 I am professionally interested in crime victims and trauma, as well as secondary trauma concerns.
 My other interests include social work in the criminal justice system and social work ethics.

-I currently serve on the Boards of Directors for the Lincoln Family Violence Council (treasurer), the Nebraska Domestic Violence Sexual Assault Coalition, and the Nebraska Coalition for Victims of Crime (immediate past president).
+I currently serve on the Boards of Directors for the Nebraska Coalition to End Sexual and Domestic Violence (board chair) and the Nebraska Coalition for Victims of Crime (immediate past president).

 Certified Social Worker